syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * null

 Template design that applies on the Schedule appointments.
-All the field names that are mapped from the dataSource to the appropriate field properties within the appointmentSettings can be used within the template.
+All the field names that are mapped from dataSource to the appropriate field properties within the appointmentSettings can be used within the template.

 #### Example

-To set the appointment template
+To set the appointment template,

 {% highlight html %}